For immediate release:

 Jerry Izenberg’s career as a newspaper reporter and columnist spans generations.
 From the early 1950s to the present day, he has written about championship teams and Olympic icons, baseball and football superstars and boxing legends.
 Along the way he became one of the best American sports columnists.

-Going 15 Rounds With Jerry Izenberg is currently available as an ebook at some online book stores, including:
+Going 15 Rounds With Jerry Izenberg is currently available as a paperback and as an ebook at several online stores.

 A great storyteller